The Swetky Agency

 “What do you want to do?”

 I met him at Dale’s house one day.
-I went over to listen to some new tunes he’d gotten, and I walked into his room and there was Jim.
+I went over to listen to some new tunes my cousin had gotten, and I walked into his room and there was Jim.
 And the two of them were laughing and cursing and telling dirty jokes and shit like that, honest to God, and all of a sudden it’s not Dale and me against the world anymore.
 It’s Dale and Jim and me.

 “I don’t know,” I said.
 “Why?
 What do you want to do?”